slapcat/bureau/README.md

 # BUREAU: Centralized Configuration Agent

-A lightweight agent for syncing any and all configuration files with LDAP.
-Includes custom schemas for supported services as well as a default catchall schema.
+A lightweight agent for syncing configuration files from LDAP.
+Includes custom schemas for supported services as well as a default catchall scheme.

+# Quickstart

-# Currently Supported
+# Built-in Schemas
 - Default
   - Any file, any location
 - Keepalived